clocklimited/mongo-wrangler/Readme.md

 Properties containing [these properties](obfuscate.js#L1) are obfuscated by default.
 This can cause some data you don't want getting obfuscated.
 You'll have to ask the privileged to do a customer dump or submit a PR if this causes a problem.

+## Cross-platform

+The latest version of mongo-wrangler supports two executables for Node-free dumping and restoration.

+Linux and MacOS binaries are available in `dist/`.
+You simply need to clone the repo and use these as you would through Node.
+Some options are supported via environment variables.

 ## Troubleshooting

 ### You need to be on node 0.11+